strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

 - Collection types are content-types that can be reused several times.
 - Single types are content-types that are created for one purpose and are meant to be used once.
-- Components are a combination of fields that can be used as a group when configuring the fields of a content-type.
+- Components are a combination of fields handled as a group when configuring the fields of a content-type, and when writing the content of that content-type with the Content Manager.

 ## Creating a new content-type